kddubey/cappr/docs/source/select_a_language_model.rst

 - GPT-2
 - GPT-J
-- GPT-NeoX (including StableLM, and its tuned/instruct and GPTQd versions)
+- GPT-NeoX
 - Llama
-- Llama 2 (chat, raw, and its GPTQd versions)
+- Llama 2
 - Mistral.

 You'll need access to beefier hardware to run models from the HuggingFace hub, as